 Steps to Pursue Agile

 There are published reports and consultants that have extensive guidance on how to deploy agile methodologies.
-However, most of these guidance principles address the needs of a software development organization, rather than an engineering organization developing mechatronic products.
+However, most of these guiding principles address the needs of a software development organization, rather than an engineering organization developing mechatronic products.
 Many of the steps are similar, but there are some important differences:

 - Involve More Stakeholders: From a people perspective, the development of a mechatronic product requires the involvement of mechanical, electrical and software engineers, as well as manufacturing, quality, sourcing and service organizations.
 This is a significantly more diverse technical set of people than those that participate in Agile Software Development, which primarily consists of software developers, testing and more.
 The engineering manager will need to recognize this necessary organizational complexity and assist teams as they self-organize.

 - Self-Organizing Structure: At first glance, one might assume that Agile Product Development is chaotic, due to the need to self-organize and de-emphasize formal processes.
 But just because there is not a formal process, doesn’t mean Agile Product Development isn’t structured.
 The reality is quite the contrary.
 Despite this structure, though, there is a transition away from a formalized process.
 Engineering managers will need to enable their engineers through that transition.